| Transect | Species count (richness) | Species |

 Overview

-Each year, multiple monitoring groups survey the same seagrass transects independently.
 Because there is no single external ground truth, scores are based on how consistently groups agree with each other.
-A group that reports values close to the cross-group average earns a high score and one that deviates substantially earns a lower score.
+A group that reports values close to the cross-group average for the year earns a high score and one that deviates substantially earns a lower score.

-These three metric scores are averaged into an overall Total score, which is then converted to a letter grade.
+Whether each group correctly identified which species were present is also factored into the abundance score.
+These three metric scores are averaged into an overall total score, which is then converted to a letter grade.

 Step 1: The Consensus Species List

 Not every species recorded across all groups counts toward scoring.
-A species at a given transect is considered truly present only if at least two distinct groups reported it with non-zero abundance.
-This filters out likely misidentifications while still being inclusive — a species does not need to be unanimous, just corroborated.
+A species at a given transect (site/quadrat) is considered present if at least two distinct groups reported it with non-zero abundance.
+This removes likely misidentifications while still being inclusive, i.e., a species does not need to be unanimous, just corroborated.
+Species identifications include seagrass and macroalgae, where the only the former is used to assess abundance, blade lengths, and short shoot density.

-The consensus list is computed per transect, so a species may be on the list at one transect but not another.
+The consensus list is created per transect, so a species may be on the list at one transect but not another.

 Step 2: True Values